Margo Smith: Musical styles and image

-Personal life
+Personal life and death

-Smith has been married twice.
+Smith was married twice.
 Her first marriage was to banker Ken Smith.
 Together the couple had two children: Jeff (born 1964) and Holly (born 1968).
-For many years, the couple lived in New Carlisle, Ohio before moving to Nashville to further her career.
+For many years, the couple lived in New Carlisle, Ohio, before moving to Nashville to further her career.
 After she had several years of commercial success, the couple separated.
 Claims were later made by her former manager, Bob Fry, that she had been engaging in a romantic relationship with him.
 She fired Fry in 1981 and he later filed a lawsuit claiming that he was let go because she refused to have a continued sexual affair with him.
 In 1982, Smith wed business professional Richard Cammeron, who would become her career manager.
 The pair also established the record label, Cammeron Records, where Smith released several singles and albums.

 In 1985, the Cammeron's Nashville home was destroyed in a house fire where they lost many material possessions.
 A fundraiser was later created to help the couple rebuild.

 In August 2014, Smith was involved in a near fatal head-on car collision near her home in The Villages, Florida.
 She suffered a shattered wrist, broken ankle, and multiple bruises.
 She spent three months at a local rehabilitation center and made a full recovery and was expected to return to performing in December 2014.
 Law enforcement officials later stated that Smith would not have survived the accident if she had not been wearing a seat belt or left her car's convertible top down.
 In June 2016, Smith was hospitalized with double pneumonia, among other health concerns.
 She was sent to the intensive care unit where she remained until her health improved.
 Smith later made a full-recovery and began performing in the fall of 2016.
 "I feel as well as I can be and I feel great singing in front of all these people," she commented.

+Smith died on January 23, 2024, in Franklin, Tennessee, at the age of 84, from complications of a stroke she suffered two days earlier.